-Once you have a valid SIM card, you can activate your Tracfone by adding minutes to it.
+Once you have a valid SIM card you can re-activate your Tracfone by adding minutes to it.
 You can do this while you’re outside the U.S. but only with a U.S. credit card.

 My personal experience with this is that I was not able to add minutes online as they don’t process non-U.S. credit cards.
 But I was able to buy minutes over the phone after sending their support people into a fair bit of confusion and resistance and finally being escalated up the food chain.